-The remittance advice (RA) plays an important role in that it is the primary communication tool between the provider, the BHSF, and the FI.
+The RA plays an important role in that it is the primary communication tool between the provider, the BHSF, and the FI.
 Aside from providing a record of transactions, the RA assists providers in resolving errors and recording or posting paid claims.

 The RA is a computer generated document that informs the provider of the current status of submitted claims - approved, pended, or denied.
 RAs are generated weekly for all providers who have submitted claims for processing during a weekly cycle.
-RA's are posted online on the Louisiana Medicaid web site, www.lamedicaid.com, link - Weekly Remittance Advices, on Tuesdays of each week.
-This link is located on the secure web portal.
+RA's are posted online on the Louisiana Medicaid web site, www.lamedicaid.com, Weekly RAs, on Tuesdays of each week.
 Providers must register with each provider number under which they receive payment and must log in with the appropriate provider number and login information to view the RA.
 Once registered, providers may grant logon access to appropriate staff and/or any business partner entity representing them.
 Individuals who are allowed to access RAs will have the ability to download and save the documents or print the documents for reconciling accounts.